Yamiru/LitebansU/README.md

 ## 🌟 Roadmap

+- [ ] Implement language selection in the admin menu
+- [ ] Implement theme color customization
-- [ ] .env - Simple edit configuration (currently not working due to a loading error)
+- [ ] Add a comment system for bans
+- [ ] Implement Discord and Steam authentication

 ## 📞 Support